JTarball/hyroxwebsite/site/content/post/the-history-of-hyrox.md

 ### In 2019

-In order to test the market in the USA they staged a number of competitions across various states.
+In order to test the market in the USA Hyrox staged a number of competitions across various states.

 In late 2019, Miami (October) and New York City (December) held their first U.S. events.
-Chicago then kicked off the 2020 season on January 25th 2020.
+Chicago then followed kicking off the 2020 season.

 {{< youtube gpWVKZSULbk >}}

 ### 2023 onwards

-In 2023 there will be expansions into Denmark, Sweden, Greece and the Middle East.
+In 2023, there will be expansions into Denmark, Sweden, Greece and the Middle East.

-Spain will continue growing with 5 events planned including Barcelona.
+Spain will continue its grown with 5 events planned (including Barcelona).

-London will have a double weekend for the first time in Kensington Olympia London
+London will have a double weekend for the first time ever in Kensington Olympia London

 ### Hyrox the Documentary